jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 service accounts) and ensure MFA is enforced for all remote connectivity.
-7 Use passwordless solutions to secure accounts.50
+7 Use passwordless solutions to secure accounts.

+50
  Microsoft Digital Defense Report 2023
 Navigating evolving threats continued
 Increased
 sophistication
 enhances threat
-actors capabilities
+actors’ capabilities
 Iranian and North Korean state actors are demonstrating increased sophistication in their cyber operations, in some cases starting to close the gap with nation\-state cyber actors such as Russia and China.
- Iran: Iranian state actors have increasingly migrated their cyber targeting and operations to focus on attacks that allow them to move from on\-premises
+• Iran: Iranian state actors have increasingly migrated their cyber targeting and operations to focus on attacks that allow them to move from on\-premises